gares/iris/CONTRIBUTING.md

 checking its `.gitlab-ci.yml`.
 If you change the Coq version, remember to do it in both places (`OPAM_PINS` and `TIMING_CONF`).
 You will also have to adjust the Iris branch being used, which is determined after the `#` in `OPAM_PINS`.
 If you are in doubt, ask on Mattermost *before* pushing your branch.
+Please double-check that the job name is `build-iris.dev` to avoid polluting the caches of regular CI builds!
+This way, you are going to share the cache with the nightly builds, which is fine.

 Once you are confident with your CI configuration, push this to a new branch whose name starts with `ci/`.
 It should usually be of the form